nourabosen/Nour/content/posts/2024-05-02---the-price-of-personal-choice-an-ethical-dilemma/index.md

 ## Ethics vs. Morality: A Crucial Divide

-Cooper makes a thoughtful distinction between *morality* and *ethics*—one I wish more of us remembered.
+Cooper makes a thoughtful distinction between *morality* and *ethics*, one I wish more of us remembered.

 - **Morality** is society’s rulebook: *You shouldn’t smoke.
 You should exercise.
 You must take care of your body.*
 - **Ethics** is the deeper question: *How do we treat people who fall short of the rules?*